 The tomato is one of few foods that contain lycopene—an antioxidant belonging to the carotenoid family.
 According to the National Institutes of Health and other sources, lycopene supports the blood vessels surrounding the heart and has been associated with heart disease prevention and a lower risk of stroke.
 Tomatoes are also rich in beta-carotene, folate, potassium, flavonoids, vitamin C and vitamin E, which together promote healthy cholesterol and blood pressure levels.

 When it comes to nutrients that are good for the heart, the banana has quite a few—including fiber, potassium, vitamin C and vitamin B6.
 In studies, bananas have been shown to support healthy blood pressure levels and improve cardiovascular health, as well as significantly lower risk of death from heart disease and stroke.
-Bananas are also an excellent source of dietary fiber, which supports healthy cholesterol levels.
+Bananas are also a good source of dietary fiber, which supports healthy cholesterol levels.

-They may require a little extra work when it comes to cooking and preparation, but artichokes are well worth it for their heart health benefits.
+They may require a little extra work when it comes to cooking and preparation, but artichokes may be worth it for their heart health benefits.
 This unique veggie is chock full of potassium, which studies have shown helps maintain normal heart rhythm as well as promote healthy blood pressure.
 In addition, the natural plant nutrients in artichokes promote healthy cholesterol and help reduce the risk of stroke, studies have shown.